 In a nutshell, it plays into our psychological principles of motivation and rewards us for our engagement.
 The “fun” and gamified elements like leaderboards, “spin-to-win” and challenges naturally encourage people to take action and complete tasks.

-It’s thought that the technique is particularly effective with younger demographics such as Millennials.
-But just why does gamification work so well for this specific age group?
+Let’s look into why does gamification work so well for this specific age group?

 What is Gamification – and Millennials?
+Quick definitions

-Gamification simply means using game-like elements in non-game applications.
-It’s used in lots of different ways, both for marketing and in the workplace to engage employees.
-Very simple examples include loyalty cards, points, and bonuses.
+Gamification simply means using game elements in a non-game context.
+It’s used in lots of different ways, both for marketing campaigns and in workplace employee engagement programs.
+Very simple examples include loyalty programs, points, and bonuses.
 It’s just the same as ‘leveling up’ in a regular game and triggers the same emotions.